Morrissey Law

 There are exceptions to this rule; for instance, you could be held personally responsible if you personally caused the harm due to your own intentional or reckless acts.
 However, where a simple error or accident occurred in the course of doing business through your limited liability entity, your personal assets will be protected.

-In general, if: (1) you’re doing business as an LLC, (2) all your contracts are in the name of the LLC, and (3) you’ve kept the income and expenses of the LLC separated from your personal funds, all Mr. Hyde can get are whatever assets are in the LLC.
-If, for example, there is a balance of $7,500 in your LLC bank account and the LLC doesn’t own any other assets, the most Mr. Hyde can get is the $7,500 in your business account, and he can place a lien on any future business income or business-owned assets - but your personal assets will not be subject to these liens.
+In general, if: (1) you’re doing business as an LLC, (2) all your contracts are in the name of the LLC, and (3) you’ve kept the income and expenses of the LLC separated from your personal funds, then only the assets that are in or owned by the LLC are at risk.
+A judgment creditor can place a lien on any business-owned assets and may be able to get a Charging Order against distributions you take for yourself from the business - but your personal assets will not be subject to these liens.

 Charging Order limitations are a way to use your LLC to further protect your personal assets.
 To read more about this asset protection benefit to having an Arizona LLC, click here: Charging Orders.